Tomato and Boursin Tartlets

 - Top with Boursin cheese crumbles, a slice of Campari tomato, brush with olive oil, season and sprinkle with salt and pepper.

 - Bake as directed.

 These gems are perfect for any gathering.
 Layers upon layers of deliciousness were piled on top of buttery puff pastry rounds.
 Caramelized onions with thyme, crumbled Boursin cheese, a tomato slice, basil, and Parmesan combine for a delicious appetizer.
 Who wouldn’t want to shovel these in as fast as one can chew????

 The rule of thumb is to bake when your puff pastry is cold and use a hot oven.
 The water in the puff pastry will turn to steam when exposed to heat and the steam causes the puff pastry to rise.

 Puff pastry is made with butter and flour.
-Butter is high in saturated fats, so not exactly health food.
-There are a few nutrients in both main ingrediets, but they cannot be considered healthy.
+Butter is high in saturated fats, so not exactly healthy food.
+There are a few nutrients in both main ingredients, but they cannot be considered healthy.
 Eaten in moderation, it’s OK to have puff pastry dishes on occasion.

 If you add a barrier, like the Parmesan in this recipe, it will minimize any moisture from the other ingredients from making the pastry soggy.